Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

 3. Use moisturising masks

-Sun exposure can dry out both your skin and hair, so top up your moisture levels by using a nourishing face mask while packing – or, if you’re feeling brave, you can save it for the plane, but be prepared for your kids to be super embarrassed!
-A hair mask or deep conditioning treatment before you go will help keep your tresses in top condition too.
+Sun exposure can dry out both your skin and hair, so get some extra hydration by using a nourishing face mask while packing.
+A hair mask or deep-conditioning treatment will help keep your tresses in top condition, too.
+Pantene’s Repair & Protect Intensive Mask is ideal to lock in plenty of moisture before the sun can strike.